Are you tired of staring at boring spreadsheets all day? Do you dream of colorful charts and eye-catching visuals?

 Grouped Bar charts represent categorical data using rectangular bars.
 You can use the visualization design to compare individual data points relative to aggregate values.

 A typical Bar Chart compares individual data points.
-Conversely, in a Grouped Bar Chart, each bar is aligned to another one with a contrasting color for comparison.
+Conversely, in a Grouped Bar Chart, each bar is aligned with another one with a contrasting color for comparison.
 More so, each subsection in the bars has the same color to make formatting makes it easier.

 The chart lets you see even minor changes in key variables in your data points.